ropensci/roweb3/content/blog/2025-08-15-csidnet-agm/index.md

 > Our Software Peer Review is a transparent, open, non-adversarial R package review with the goal of improve the software we build to made science.
 >
-> R-universe is rOpenSci’s platform for improving publication and discovery of research software in R. R-universe build the binaries for different os including webassembly!
-It also build the documentation, dataset and keep track of lots of stats about your package.
+> R-universe is rOpenSci’s platform for improving publication and discovery of research software in R. R-universe build the binaries for different OS including webassembly!
+It also builds the documentation, distributes datasets and keeps track of lots of stats about your package.
 >
-> Multilingual project focus on create the process and infrastructure to provide our content in other languages than english ensuring the quality of that content.
-It also look to provide to the R community with multilingual capabilities in differents context.
+> Our multilingual publishing project focus on create the process and infrastructure to provide our content in other languages than English while ensuring the quality of that content.
+It also looks to provide to the R community with multilingual capabilities in different contexts.
 >
-> Our Champions Program looks to Identify, recognize and reward leaders in a community.
-It is focus on people from historically and systematically excluded groups who are interested in contributing to rOpenSci and the broader open source and open science communities.
-Through mentoring and training champions develop a project during a year.
+> Our Champions Program seeks to Identify, recognize and reward leaders in a community.
+It is focussed on people from historically and systematically excluded groups who are interested in contributing to rOpenSci and the broader open source and open science communities.
+Through mentoring and training, champions develop a project during a year.

 Yani mentioned how each of the rOpenSci projects can serve as tools to overcome some of the barriers mentioned in the discussions, such as peer review and the community of developers who not only maintain but also generate documentation, use cases, and answer questions, with research-oriented packages, even if they are niche.